 1.1.
 Hatchery Operation

-- Explore rearing of other species of fish in conjunction with the Michigan Department of Natural Resources and Edison Sault Electric Company for stocking purposes.
+Explore rearing of other species of fish in conjunction with the Michigan Department of Natural Resources and Cloverland Electric for stocking purposes.

-- Establish a collaborative relationship with the environmental chemistry laboratory maintained and operated by LSSU’s Chemistry Department.
+Maintain a collaborative relationship with the Environmental Analysis Lab maintained and operated by LSSU’s School of Phyiscal and Environmental Sciences.

-- Provide access to ARL facilities, equipment, and/or personnel to students working on their senior thesis research at no or low cost.
+Provide access to ARL facilities, equipment, and/or personnel to students working on their senior thesis research at no or low cost.

-Prepare and present/submit results of research and other scholarly activities of the ARL faculty, staff, and students.
+Prepare and present results of research and other scholarly activities of ARL faculty, staff, and students.

 GOAL 2: To provide logistic and technical support for faculty and staff from LSSU and other institutions engaged in aquatic resource assessment and management.

 2.1.
 Support for laboratory classes, outreach activities, and collaborative research

 Assist and/or prepare exercises which enhance laboratory and field courses available to LSSU students.

 Provide equipment and biological specimens to classes as needed.